JBed/Lending_Club_Data_Analysis/ReadMe.md

 I decided to stop after six topics as the topics stated to become much more noise after this.
 The terms ranked according to how well they represent the their category.

-Overall, we find that a almost a quarter of people borrowing money from the lending club are doing so because of unforeseen expenses (topic 3 and 6).
-Reguarding the medical debts, this is a well [known](http://www.theatlantic.com/health/archive/2014/10/why-americans-are-drowning-in-medical-debt/381163/) problem in the US and not suprizing it show up here.
+Overall, we find that almost a quarter of people borrowing money from the lending club are doing so because of unforeseen expenses (topic 3 and 6).
+Reguarding the medical debts, this is a well [known](http://www.theatlantic.com/health/archive/2014/10/why-americans-are-drowning-in-medical-debt/381163/) problem in the US and not suprizing it shows up here.

 ### Future work

-A natural and very useful way to extract this work would be to quantify the correlation between applicants clustered as unforeseen expenses (topic 3 and 6) and their ability to ultimately repay their loan.
+A natural and very useful way to extract this work would be to quantify the correlation between applicants clustered as unforeseen expenses (topic 3 and 6) and their ability to ultimately repay their loans.